COLLIN COUNTY

 BURNETT, WILLIAM G. Navy, KIA Oct.
 25, 1944, when

-his ship, the USS Johnson, was sunk off the coast of Samar Island in the
+his ship, the USS Johnston, was sunk off the coast of Samar Island in the

 Philippines.